Key Concepts

 Source: AMP Capital Investors, Bloomberg, Fact set

-The above graph illustrates how high-returning assets deliver the highest average returns, but they also have a much wider range between its peak and trough than bonds or cash - which reflects their relative volatility - and the traditional relationship between risk and return.
+The above graph illustrates how high-returning assets deliver the highest average returns, but they also have a much wider range between their peak and trough than bonds or cash—which reflects their relative volatility and the traditional relationship between risk and return.

-It also shows how all defensive assets, such as Australian bonds, are averaging rates of return just below international shares and comparable to Australian listed property trusts.
-The global financial crisis of the late 2000s may have changed the old risk and return relationship for international investments and highlights how strongly the Australian economy has grown relative to the world.
+It also shows how all defensive assets, such as Australian bonds, average rates of return just below international shares and comparable to Australian-listed property trusts.
+The global financial crisis of the late 2000s may have changed the old risk and return relationship for international investments and highlighted how strongly the Australian economy has grown relative to the world.

 Investment Concept 3: Diversification